 The Wollondilly Shire Council Community Bus is available for use by community groups within the Shire for a nominal fee.

-Due to circumstances caused by the Coronavirus, our Community Bus service is currently suspended until August 31st.
+Due to circumstances caused by the Coronavirus, our Community Bus service is currently suspended.
 We apologise for any inconvenience this may cause.

 About the Community Bus

 Council’s Community Bus is available to local non-profit community based organisations and groups, to provide services which directly and significantly benefit either the whole of the Wollondilly community, or a specific target group within the Wollondilly area.
 The bus is provided to assist those sections of our community that are transport disadvantaged.
 Council maintains a register of authorised volunteers drivers for the community bus only drivers listed in that register are eligible to drive the bus.

 If you wish to be a volunteer driver, please fill in our Volunteer Community Bus Driver Application Online Form or download the PDF Volunteer Drivers Form.

 Councils Community Projects Officer - Ageing and Disability on (02) 4677 1100 or firstname.lastname@example.org.

 Frequently Asked Questions

 Yes!
 To become an authorised driver of the vehicle, the driver must complete the volunteer community bus driver form and provide a copy of your current Class LR or above drivers licence.
 New drivers must complete a 2hr orientation course including a familiarisation drive with a heavy vehicle driving instructor prior to driving the community bus for any community groups.
 Our volunteer community bus drivers will not incur any out of pocket expense.